Unidata/MetPy/docs/index.rst

   `GitHub issue tracker`__
 * MetPy has a Gitter_ chatroom for more "live" communication
 * MetPy can also be found on Twitter_
+* If you use MetPy in a publication, please see :ref:`Citing_MetPy`.

 .. _python-users: https://www.unidata.ucar.edu/support/#mailinglists
 .. _GitHub: https://github.com/Unidata/MetPy